 In May 2019, a petition of the residents of the City of Orange and Region circulated by ORAG was tabled in the Legislative Assembly of NSW.
 The petition was signed by over 10,000 persons and this led to a debate of the issues on 20 June in the Legislative Assembly.
-It called for support and funding for --
+It called for support and funding for, inter alia,

-- An early morning fast passenger train direct from Orange to Sydney and its return in the same afternoon; - Rail infrastructure upgrades of the Main Western Line to support fast passenger rail and freight rail services; and, - Early commissioning of the new Regional Rail Fleet on the Main Western Line. - 8.
-Rail corridors In December 2016, the House of Representatives Standing Committee on Infrastructure, Transport and Cities released its report Harnessing Value, Delivering Infrastructure.
+• Rail infrastructure upgrades of the Main Western Line to support fast passenger rail and freight rail services.

+8. Rail corridors

+In December 2016, the House of Representatives Standing Committee on Infrastructure, Transport and Cities released its report Harnessing Value, Delivering Infrastructure.